onehashai/onehash-connect/api_docs/incoming-webhooks-walkthrough.md

 3. Click **Send**!

-By opening Zulip in one tab and then this tool in another, you can quickly tweak your code and send sample messages for many different test fixtures.
+By opening Connect in one tab and then this tool in another, you can quickly tweak your code and send sample messages for many different test fixtures.

 Note: Custom HTTP Headers must be entered as a JSON dictionary, if you want to use any in the first place that is.